 Green Card Through Special Immigrant Juvenile Status (SIJS/SIJ)

-You may be eligible to apply for “Special Immigrant Juvenile Status (SIJS/SIJ)” under Immigration Act of 1990 Section if you are a Child who have been Abused, Abandoned or Neglected.
+You may be eligible to apply for “Special Immigrant Juvenile Status (SIJS/SIJ)” under Immigration Act of 1990 Section if you are a Child who has been Abused, Abandoned or Neglected.

 At Bohloul Law Firm we handle Special Immigrant Juvenile Status (SIJS/SIJ) cases on both the State court and the Immigration court sides.